Frequently Asked Questions

 Q. Can I be excused from jury duty?

-Q. If I am picked to sit on a jury, how long will it take?
+Q. If I am selected to sit on a jury, how long will it take?

 Q. Will I be required to continue to report for jury duty even if I am selected to sit on a jury?